mnylc/mnylc.github.io/pages/staff.md

 Before joining METRO in 2012, Anne worked for six years at the University of Michigan Library, where she managed a project to build a copyright review management system for works in the HathiTrust Digital Library, and as project coordinator for the UM/Google Books partnership to digitize the Library’s collections.
 She also worked for two years as a Metadata & Cataloging Librarian at Michigan State University Libraries.
 She graduated twice from the University of Michigan, with an undergrad degree in Business Administration, and a MSI degree from the School of Information, with a Specialization in Library Services.
 Before becoming a librarian she worked in the music industry, licensing music as well as other copyrighted works for use in advertising, film, television and other media.

+## Marlo Longely
+**Developer**

+mlongley@metro.org

+Marlo Longley is METRO’s Digital Repository Developer, currently working on Archipelago.
+He believes technology should increase access to information and resources, and that engagement with history and culture is empowering.

+Prior to joining METRO Marlo worked as a web developer, and before that as a bookseller.
+He enjoys creative research at local archives.
+He strives to balance screen time with time outdoors.

 ## Shelly Mohammed
 **Controller**